AqwamCreates/DataPredict/docs/API/Models/NaiveBayes.md

 Predict which cluster does it belong to for a given data.

 ```
-NaiveBayes:predict(featureMatrix: Matrix, returnOriginalOutput): integer, number -OR- predictedMatrix
+NaiveBayes:predict(featureMatrix: Matrix, returnOriginalOutput: boolean): integer, number -OR- Matrix
 ```

 #### Parameters:

-* featureMatrix: A value that is predicted by the model.
+* featureMatrix: Matrix containing all data.

-* returnOriginalOutput: The probability of predicted value.
+* returnOriginalOutput: Set whether or not to return predicted matrix instead of value with highest probability.

 #### Returns: